I Get Overly Attached In Relationships. Can I Learn To Change That?

 These days, we hear more about attachment styles in relationships than ever.
 Attachment theory was developed by a British psychologist named John Bowlby in 1958.
 He proposed that the initial bonds we form with our primary caregivers (such as our parents) when we are children go on to impact our relationships in adulthood.

 If our primary caregiver is consistently responsive to our needs, we develop a secure attachment style.
 If our caregiver is inconsistent, absent or aloof we may develop insecure attachments.
-These are categorised as avoidant, ambivalent (anxious) and disorganised.
+These are categorized as avoidant, ambivalent (anxious) and disorganized.

 Bowlby’s theories have since been applied to adult relationships, notably by psychiatrist and neuroscientist Dr Amir Levine and the psychologist Rachel Heller in their bestselling book Attached, a guide to using attachment theory to find love.
 By identifying your own attachment style and that of your partner or potential partner, Levine and Heller argue, you can build stronger, more fulfilling relationships.